sixP-NaraKa/chatty/README.md

     - display images from URLs (jpg, jpeg, png, gif, tiff, bmp)
     - pagination via infinite scrolling
     - file sharing/uploading via drag-and-drop into a chat
+    - embed YouTube videos if setting enabled (placed at the end of messages)
 - Group chats
     - adding and removing people
 - 1 on 1 voice chats (via WebSockets)